therealahrion/ViPER4Android-FX-Legacy/INSTRUCTIONS.md

 RMFOL_SFFX -> Contains proper suffix (.replace for magisk installs) for rm -r command regardless of install method.
 Always put this at end of any rm -r command
-UNITY -> Conatins proper location for mod regardless of install method (MODPATH for magisk installs) AMLPATH -> The destination path to aml files (see the AUDMODLIB variables above)
+UNITY -> Conatins proper location for mod regardless of install method (MODPATH for magisk installs) AMLPATH -> The destination path to aml files (see the AUDMODLIB variables above) MAGISK -> true if magisk install, false otherwise.
+Useful for unity-scripts if you want parts to only run with/without magisk installs

 **These are set dynamically based on device some examples of use:
 $CP_PRFX $INSTALLER/system/lib/example.so $UNITY$SYS/lib/example.so$CP_SFFX